LewisClements21/house-pricing/README.md

 # **House Price Predictor**

-House Price Predictor is a Machine Learning project that helps users to predict the sales prices of houses in Awes, Iowa taking the houses' attributes as inputs.
+This project is a machine learning-based web application that predicts house prices in Ames, Iowa based on a dataset of housing features like size, quality, and location.
 ![Sample Page](docs/screenshots/summary-page.png)
 The dashboard for [House Price Predictor is hosted on Heroku](https://herokuapp.com/).